cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - How many people were tested in [Śrī Laṃkā]{"entity": "country_code", "value": "LK"}?
 - How many test in covid 19 in [Republic of Peru]{"entity": "country_code", "value": "PE"}
 - How many tested [Republic of North Macedonia]{"entity": "country_code", "value": "MK"}?
+- How many tested the [Republic of North Macedonia]{"entity": "country_code", "value": "MK"}?
 - How many tested are in [República do Equador]{"entity": "country_code", "value": "EC"}?
 - How many tested in [al-Kuwait]{"entity": "country_code", "value": "KW"}?
 - How many tests in [Bielorrússia]{"entity": "country_code", "value": "BY"}?